nnnagle/nnnagle.github.io/about.md

  - Improving small area estimates from censuses and surveys, especially population surveys
  - Spatial Data Science

+I have security clearance to use raw survey data from the US Census Bureau on approved projects.
+In particular, it is often possible to identify the spatial context of an individual or to link records across surveys.
+This allows us to answer interesting questions for social science which help the Census Bureau to improve their own processes.
+Often times, students working with me will obtain this clearance as well so that they uses these data in their own work.
+I can also put students in contact with formal mentors within the Census Bureau.
+This is important training for possible careers in the Federal Statistical System.
+I am always interested in students with interesting ideas for research in this type of data environment.

 New Project: I would be VERY interested in students interested in working with myself and the US Forest Service to develop spatio-temporal estimates of forest quality and quantity.